Why Won’t My Cat Sleep With Me Anymore? Help!

 For humans, it is normal for us to be awake for most of the daylight hours and start to get sleepy later in the night.
 Or circadian rhythm is known as diurnal.

 Cats, on the other hand, have a different sleep cycle from us.
-Theirs is known as crepuscular which means that they are active during the early mornings and evenings.
+Cats are known as crepuscular which means that they are active during the early mornings and evenings.

 They don’t sleep for extended periods like we do (6-8 hours) but rather it is broken up into smaller sleep cycles throughout the day.